credativ/pg_checksums/README.md

 activation or deactivation, while checksum verification can be performed online.

-PostgreSQL versions since 9.3 are supported.
+PostgreSQL versions since 9.3 are supported, the November 8th 2018 PostgreSQL point release is required.